devtooligan/awesome-huff/README.md

   - [AztecProtocol/huff](https://github.com/AztecProtocol/huff#why-is-it-called-huff) - This is the original version of Huff, developed by the [Aztec Protocol](https://github.com/AztecProtocol) team.
   - [Weierstrudel](https://github.com/AztecProtocol/weierstrudel) This is the project that Huff was written for.
 Good luck with that math, anon.
   - [Oliver](https://github.com/AztecProtocol/Oliver) An elliptic curve point multiplication on the Baby-JubJub curve also developed by the [Aztec Protocol](https://github.com/AztecProtocol) team.
+  - [huffc](https://github.com/huff-language/huffc) The  [Jet Jadeja](https://twitter.com/JetJadeja) rewrite in Typescript that was deprecated on 4-Jul-2022.

 ## EVM Opcodes
  - [evm-puzzles](https://github.com/fvictorio/evm-puzzles) 10 puzzles to get you thinking like an evm.